What does a ghostwriter do?

 What kinds of projects have you worked on?

 What are your specialty areas?

-I have a master’s degree in psychology and several years of clinical experience in counseling, so some clients hire me to produce content for their private practice therapy websites.
-I’m a subject matter expert in mental health, counseling / psychotherapy, child development, parenting, mindfulness, and self-help.
+I have a master’s degree in psychology and several years of clinical experience in counseling, so most of my recent clients hired me to produce content for their private practice therapy websites.
+I’m a subject matter expert in mental health, counseling/psychotherapy, child development, parenting, and mindfulness.
 Clients in other industries find that my psychology background allows me to write compelling copy that attracts the right kind of customer without coming across as pushy.
 I believe in relationship-based marketing where customer interaction is not viewed simply as transactional.
 If you are interested in attracting and keeping more of your ideal customers (and not primarily focused on the numbers game of increasing general traffic to your site), then we’ll probably be a good fit.

 Yes, to a degree.
 I don’t do keyword research, but I’m able to support your existing SEO strategy by incorporating relevant keywords and synonymous phrases in natural-sounding ways.
 I work with clients who recognize the benefits of customized, relevant content for their online presence—not just in terms of SEO to attract potential customers to their websites, but to ensure that website visitors engage with compelling information that leads them to become loyal customers.
 I discourage clients from engaging in outdated “keyword stuffing” practices that are now being penalized by search engines.